 Residence hall room and key deposits for Daniells Complex and for Lindsay Hall are forfeited after August 15 if occupancy does not follow for the Autumn Quarter.
 At the close of the term of residence, both the room deposit and the key deposit are refunded after the dean's inspection and clearance and the student's return of the key.

-Loma Linda University requires that international students be prepared to provide an advance deposit and provide documentation that additional funds will be forthcoming to meet school expenses.
+Loma Linda University requires that international students be prepared to provide an advance deposit and as well as documentation that additional funds will be forthcoming to meet school expenses.
 The deposit will be held by the University during the program of study and will be applied to the final quarter's tuition and fees.
-Alternatively, the deposit may be refunded, less any outstanding balance on the account, if the student is denied a visa or terminates his/her program.
+Alternatively, the deposit may be refunded, less any outstanding balance on the account, if the student is denied a visa or terminates their program.

-If a student is interested in on-campus/residential housing, application may be made online at <llu.edu/central/housing>.
+If a student is interested in on-campus/residential housing, application may be made online llu.edu/campus-spiritual-life/housing-dining/residence-halls.

 International applicants (non-U.S. citizens and non-U.S. permanent residents) must meet all admissions requirements for the chosen program before an offer of acceptance can be issued.
 This includes providing evidence of their ability to meet estimated living expenses and all financial obligations to the University that will occur during their program.